 Data

-The query object arrive into DataMessageEngineObject, this processes it with CommonApi to check its correttenza and verify that there are no SintaxError.
-Build the key for processing of data into RetreivalManager.
+The query object gets into DataMessageEngineObject that processes the query objetc with CommonApi to check it and verify that there are no Sintax Errors.
+It builds the key for data processing into RetreivalManager.

-Will be called the methods of model level, to retrieve data from the database.
-The data will not be taken, and passed all thrown to the writer, but the Model level will return a pointer to the same data that will write into a reply stream.
-Thus avoid OutOfMemory problems.
+In the next step, will be called the methods of model level to retrieve data from database.
+The data won't be worked directly but the Model level will return a data pointer and it will write into a stream.
+This way will avoid OutOfMemory problems.

-Will be instanced the correct class method WriteDataBase who will write data to the communication channel.
-These Writer use their internal class IDataWriterEngine of CommonApi.
+Will be instanced the right class method WriteDataBase that will write data to the communication channel.
+These Writers use their internal class IDataWriterEngine of CommonApi.

-Are currently implemented only TimeSeries requests as
+In this version are implemented only TimeSeries requests as

 Sdmx v2.0